Shitgaze: Etymology

+History

+Origins

+Wavves performing in 2012; their early material has been described as shitgaze.

+According to Spin magazine, Times New Viking's Dig Yourself (2005) was the start of the shitgaze scene followed by Present the Paisley Reich (2007) and Rip It Off (2008), with vinyl being "the medium of choice for shitgazers".'
+While citing other releases such as Psychedelic Horseshit's debut album, Magic Flowers Droned (2007) as "required listening" and Pink Reason's Cleaning the Mirror (2009) as "a more intimate and personal DIY gem."'

 The Philadelphia independent record label Siltbreeze, founded in 1989, though initially associated with general underground music, experienced renewed interest through the emergence of shitgaze, and became a central hub for the movement during the mid-to late 2000s.
 Siltbreeze released many early shitgaze recordings by bands such as Vivian Girls, Psychedelic Horseshit, Eat Skull, Pink Reason and Times New Viking.
+Spin described the "hub" of the scene as taking place in a Columbus venue known as Cafe Bourbon Street.

 San Diego rock band Wavves are regarded as one of the most notable and commercially successful bands to emerge from the original shitgaze scene, with the sound later proliferating and intertwining with bands like Best Coast.
 Though the term was not coined online, music blogs and sites like Vice, Spin, NME and Pitchfork helped further popularize shitgaze through various articles and reviews during the late 2000s and early 2010s.

+In 2009, Pitchfork published a readers poll that ranked "Shitgaze/lo-fi aesthetics (Times New Viking, Wavves, Vivian Girls)" at number 2 on their list titled "Trend You Wish Would Go Away".

-Decline and legacy
+Decline

-Shitgaze fell out of prominence in the mid-2010s as other blog-related music scenes like bloghouse, blog rock and blog rap declined due to the rise in online streaming algorithms.
-Mike Lesuer of Flood magazine wrote that of the "subgenres that define the early-’10s, many of them can only be stumbled upon in 2023 by finding a Tumblr account that hasn't seen activity since the height of seapunk—which, like witch house, likely faded from memory because no one could think of a cooler name for it".
+Shitgaze has been regarded as falling out of prominence in the mid-2010s, as other blog-related music scenes like bloghouse, blog rock and blog rap declined due to the rise in online streaming algorithms.
+Mike Lesuer of Flood Magazine wrote that of the "subgenres that define the early-'10s, many of them can only be stumbled upon in 2023 by finding a Tumblr account that hasn't seen activity since the height of seapunk—which, like witch house, likely faded from memory because no one could think of a cooler name for it".

-Additionally, the front man of the Canadian rock band Japandroids stated that "Shitgaze" was one of the titles they had considered for their 2009 album Post-Nothing.